bhollan/bhollan.github.io/README.md

 # bhollan.github.io
 Statistical tracking while you time.

 So here goes.
 Thus begins my journey into having content online.
 Who knows how far it will go.
+It may even be a good idea to take this down, or at least make it sound a little less "n00b"y.

 I'd like to build a single-page app for my friend Randy.
 He is a manufacturing engineer.
 Time is very important to him.
 How long does machine X take to make piece Y of widget X?